vijayrami/Magelearn_Categoryfaq/README.md

 - Manage FAQs (Add, Edit, Delete, Status [Enable/Disable])
 - Assign Categories to FAQs.
 - Display FAQs Categorywise on Frontend.
+- Also provided GraphQL Endpoints to check the FAQ listing data with GraphQL

 ## Installation
 \* = in production please use the `--keep-generated` option